 All the Green Chef packaging is made from materials that are either compostable, reusable, or recyclable.
 The only exception is those cases in which food safety protocols prevent such.
 One such example is tofu sent in vacuum-sealed plastic wrap.

 You have to prepare Hungryroot meals from the delivered ingredients.
 They don’t come pre-prepped and frozen.
-However, you have the option of freezing the meals yourself and they’ll last 3 months.
+However, you have the option of freezing the meals yourself, and they’ll last 3 months.

 I sent an email asking Hungryroot if the company had any microwave meals.
 The company said that it does, but when I checked the menu I couldn’t find any.
 If Hungryroot offers microwavable meals, they must be a rare occurrence.

-I wasn’t impressed with the customer support of either company.
+To be honest, I wasn’t impressed with the customer support of either company.
 Hungryroot provided a few options to reach its Customer Support department.
 These were email form, text, and a limited chatbot that simply searched the FAQs.

 In contrast, Green Chef offered a live chat and a phone number.
 However, when I tried out Green Chef’s “live chat,” I managed to send a message through it but got no response.
 A few days later, I sent a similar message and the bot just pulled up an FAQ.
 I was never able to speak to a real person.

-So, although Hungroot's Customer Support department wasn’t stellar, it won this category.
+Although Hungryroot's Customer Support department wasn’t stellar, it won this category.
 If Green Chef had a live chat that was actually “live,” it probably would’ve won.
 But, as I never spoke to a human, I can’t really conclude if it was “live” or not.
 So, Hungryroot wins.

 This category is difficult to call because special discounts make the competing prices a little murky.
 In the case of Hungryroot, the final cost also depends on the number of meals the service suggests when you complete its questionnaire and your dietary habits.
 All things considered, I think a tie would be the fairest outcome.

 Hungryroot offers free shipping on any order above $70 (which is most orders).
 Orders below $70 have a $6.99 shipping fee.
-Green Chef has a standard shipping fee of $9.99.
+Green Chef has a standard shipping fee of $10.99.

-The minimum order on Hungryroot is 6 servings (3 meals with 2 servings) which comes out at $70.
+The minimum order on Hungryroot is 6 servings (3 meals with 2 servings), which comes out at $70.
 On Green Chef, it’s also 3 meals for 2 people.

 Best for | People looking for lots of options (basically, a grocery store-type atmosphere on-line) | Mediterranean and keto dieters |

-Starting price | $8.99 per serving | $9.99 per serving |
+Starting price | $8.99 | $6.00 |

-Shipping cost | Free on orders >$70 or $6.99 for smaller orders | $9.99 |
+Shipping cost | Free on orders >$70 or $6.99 for smaller orders | $10.99 |

-Minimum order | 2 lunches with 4 dinners | 2 meals with 2 servings |
+Minimum order | 2 lunches with 4 dinners | 3 meals with 2 servings |

 Menu variety | 150+ choices per week | 80+ choices per week including extras |